mfrachet/create-frontend-framework/docs/templating/template-literals.md

 console.log(template); // It prints `Hello Marvin Frachet !`
 ```

-It's great, we have now a `tagged template litterals` that is called `div`.
+It's great, we have now a `tagged template literals` that is called `div`.
 As you may have imagined, we'll use it later to display the content in the DOM.

 ## Abstracting for others HTML elements